EffectOrientedProgramming/book/Chapters/05_Failure.md

 ## Short-circuiting Failures

 Short-circuiting is an essential part of a user-friendly Effect Systems.
-With it, we can write a linear sequence of fallible expressions, while maintaining complete failure tracking.
+With it, we can write a linear sequence of fallible expressions, while tracking all possible failures.

 ```scala 3 mdoc:silent
 import zio.*